Wondering why your dog seems to burp a lot?

-“There is a good chance that the burping is normal,” says Dr. Marie Haynes, a respected veterinarian.
+“There is a good chance that the burping is normal,” says veterinarian Marie Haynes.
 “Some dogs will burp excessively because of a food allergy [or other medical causes]; however, if you are mostly noticing the burping after drinking water, this is likely not the case.”

 Essentially, burping is caused by having too much air in the stomach.
 When you hear that little burp, you know that air is escaping from the esophagus.

 Most dogs get extra air in their stomach from eating or drinking too fast.
 They tend to gulp their food down as quickly as they can.
 Every time they go for a drink of water, they lap it up as if they are dying of thirst, not caring how much air they take in.

 - Giving your pet smaller amounts of water to drink may help solve the problem.

 - Another method to stop dog burping is to buy a slow-feed dog bowl so he will have to eat his kibble from around built-in knobs, thus slowing down those eat-fast instincts.

 Both of these measures will prevent the dog from swallowing air.
 The key lesson is to simply make him eat and drink only slowly.

 According to Animal Arc Veterinary Clinic in Chicago, although burping is typical in any dog, regular gassiness may be linked to diet.